txomon/python-tutorial/README.md

 In my case, I have a few things to clean up:

-- I need to get rid of the `.ipynb_checkpoints/` folder, as after a quick search in google it seems some kind of side-effect of using jupyter notebook server.
+- I need to get rid of the `.ipynb_checkpoints/` directory, as after a quick search in google it seems some kind of side-effect of using jupyter notebook server.
 - I need to delete `Untitled.ipynb` because I only need the `test-notebook.ipynb`

-For the first one, adding the whole folder to `.gitignore` will do.
+For the first one, adding the whole directory to `.gitignore` will do.
 The second one is just a normal remove.

 ```text
 [I] (test-project) javier@sam ~/t/test-project (master)> echo '.ipynb_checkpoints/'>>.gitignore